k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

   - `description`: A brief description of the extension.

-- LICENSE.txt – this is an optional file, which details your license and terms of use that you may wish to apply for your extension.
+- LICENSE.txt – this optional file details your license and terms of use, both of which can be applied to your extension.
 By default, the README file contains a link to this file.